 If you have morning business in the school, drop off your children at Door 14, and then walk along the outside of the building to enter the office at Door 1.
-Visitors and volunteers must wear a dated badge.
+Visitors and parents are not allowed in the building.

 Students should be in the building by 8:25 a.m. because school begins at 8:30 a.m.
-Door 14 (and all other external doors) will be locked at 8:30 a.m., and students arriving after this time must walk around to the front of the building to enter via Door 1 on 17th Avenue NE.
-Students arriving in homeroom after 8:30 a.m. are tardy and must go to the office to request a tardy pass from office staff.
+Door 14 (and all other external doors) will be locked at 8:30 a.m.
+After this time, students must walk around the front of the building on 17th Avenue NE.
+Students arriving between 8:30-8:50 a.m. must enter via Door 2.
+Students arriving to homeroom after 8:30 a.m. are tardy and must go to the office to request a tardy pass from office staff.
 Tardies are entered in the student's permanent attendance record in Infinite Campus and unexcused tardies can quickly add up to a serious truancy issue.